apptainer/apptainer-userdocs/singularity_and_docker.rst

 Public Containers
 =================

-It's easy to run a public Docker Hub container with {Singularity}.
+It's easy to run a public Docker Hub container with {Project}.
 Just put ``docker://`` in front of the container repository and tag.
 To run the container that's called ``sylabsio/lolcow:latest``: